Clive Llewellyn

-Llewellyn's wrestling achievements include winning a silver medal at the 1975 Pan American Games and placing fourth at the 1978 Commonwealth Games.
-He has been deeply involved in the administration and coaching of wrestling in Canada, serving as President of Wrestling Canada Lutte from 2007 to 2011"Canadian Olympic Style Wrestling Olympians".
+Llewellyn won a silver medal in the 68 kg freestyle category at the 1975 Pan American Games and placed fourth in the same weight category at the 1978 Commonwealth Games.
+He also represented Canada at the 1975 World Wrestling Championships.
+He later became involved in wrestling administration and coaching, serving as secretary-treasurer of Wrestling Canada Lutte from 2005 to 2007 and as its president from 2007 to 2011.

-Beyond his athletic career, Llewellyn is an accomplished lawyer, specializing in civil, corporate, and commercial litigation.
-He holds a Bachelor of Laws degree from the University of Western Ontario, a Master of Arts in Economics from Lakehead University, and a Bachelor of Arts (Honors) from the University of Western Ontario"About Clive".
+Beyond his athletic career, Llewellyn is a lawyer specializing in civil, corporate and commercial litigation.
+He holds a Bachelor of Laws degree from the University of Western Ontario, a Master of Arts in Economics from Lakehead University, and a Bachelor of Arts (Honours) from the University of Western Ontario.
 Since 2010, he has operated his own law firm in Calgary, offering a variety of legal services to clients.

 Llewellyn is also known for his commitment to pro bono work, providing legal services to resource-constrained clients and community organizations.
-He has been recognized for his efforts in giving back to the community and supporting amateur sports through various initiatives, including founding and coaching multiple wrestling clubs in Calgary.
+He has supported amateur sport through coaching, club development and administrative service, including founding and coaching several wrestling clubs in Toronto and Calgary.

-Education and Legal Career
+Education and legal career

+Llewellyn wrestled while attending both the University of Western Ontario and Lakehead University.
+In 1979, while still a member of the Canadian national wrestling team, he entered law school at Western Ontario.
+He completed his law degree before relocating to Calgary in 1982.

-Llewellyn holds a Bachelor of Laws degree from the University of Western Ontario, a Master of Arts in Economics from Lakehead University, and a Bachelor of Arts (Honors) from the University of Western Ontario.
-He was admitted to the Alberta Bar in 1983 and has established himself as a highly regarded litigator specializing in civil, corporate, and commercial litigation.
-He has represented clients at all levels of the Canadian court system, including the Supreme Court of Canada.
-Since 2010, Llewellyn has run his own successful law firm in Calgary "About Clive".
+Llewellyn holds a Bachelor of Laws degree from the University of Western Ontario, a Master of Arts in Economics from Lakehead University, and a Bachelor of Arts (Honours) from the University of Western Ontario.
+Before entering legal practice, he worked as an economist with the Ontario Economic Council.

+He was admitted to the Alberta Bar in 1983 and has practised primarily in civil, corporate and commercial litigation.
+He has represented clients at multiple levels of the Canadian court system, including the Supreme Court of Canada.
+Since 2010, Llewellyn has operated his own law firm in Calgary.